Portrait of a Young Man (Raphael): Unknown whereabouts

 After the Cold War, the Czartoryski family made a constant effort to locate the painting.
-In an interview, Prince Adam Czartoryski stated that he has tried to recover many of the paintings that were lost during the Second World War.
-The painting was placed in a three-piece collection of the Czartoryski family alongside Rembrandt's Landscape with the Good Samaritan and Leonardo's Lady with an Ermine.
-Unlike Portrait of a Young Man, the latter two paintings were found and kept.
+In a 2007 interview, Prince Adam Czartoryski stated that he had tried to recover many of the paintings that were lost during World War II.
+The painting had been placed in a three-piece collection of the Czartoryski family alongside Rembrandt's Landscape with the Good Samaritan and Leonardo's Lady with an Ermine.
+Unlike Portrait of a Young Man, the latter two paintings were found in 1945 and returned.
 However, it is believed that the portrait is not lost but stolen.

 The painting's location is unknown, although the Polish Ministry of Foreign Affairs states that it has been known "for years" the painting survived the war.
-However, in the summer of 2012 a false report about the painting's rediscovery appeared in popular media, attributed to an alleged statement made by a representative of the Polish Foreign Minister for the restitution of cultural property.
+However, in mid-2012 a false report about the painting's rediscovery appeared in popular media, attributed to an alleged statement made by a representative of the Polish Foreign Minister for the restitution of cultural property.
 It was reported to be hidden in a bank vault of an unidentified location.
 The Polish newsflash was a hoax intended to drum up readership.
-Soon afterward, the ministry spokesman explained in a public announcement that there are no new leads in regard to the whereabouts of the artwork; affirming their confidence in its express return to Poland once it is indeed found.
+Soon afterward, the ministry spokesman explained in a public announcement that there were no new leads in regard to the whereabouts of the artwork; affirming their confidence in its express return to Poland once it is indeed found.

-In 2016, the royal pieces moved from the Princes Czartoryski Museum after being bought by the Polish state.
+In 2016, the royal pieces moved from the Czartoryski Museum after being bought by the Polish state.
 The original empty frame of the painting currently hangs in the National Museum of Krakow where the royal collection of works holds openings.